-GCT is supporting Island Conservation and other project partners to undertake one of the largest, and most complex, eradication projects ever conducted on an inhabited island, with the ultimate goal to reintroduce locally extinct species to Floreana.
+GCT is supporting Island Conservation and other project partners to undertake one of the largest, and most complex, eradication projects ever conducted on an inhabited tropical island, with the ultimate goal to reintroduce locally extinct species to Floreana.
 To date no project has ever successfully removed invasive rats and cats from such a large inhabited island.
 Engagement and leadership by the local Floreana residents is crucial for this restoration project to succeed.
 Fortunately, the Floreana community is fully committed to preserving and restoring their local wildlife.
-The eradication of rats will also benefit the local farmers as invasive rats decimate crops and eat livestock food.
-To ensure native species are not impacted, bait trials and mitigation methods will be conducted to inform implementation plans.
+The eradication of rats will benefit the local farmers as invasive rats decimate crops and eat livestock food.
+To ensure native species are not impacted, bait mitigation trials are being conducted to inform implementation plans.

 In addition to the restoration work, we fund the Floreana mockingbird and racer reintroduction projects that aim to bring these species back to their rightful home.
 The team will continue monitoring the populations of Floreana mockingbirds and racers on Champion and Gardner islets, the data from which will be essential for planning reintroductions to Floreana.
 Initial surveys have been undertaken on Floreana to assess habitat suitability for their reintroductions and, once invasive species have been eradicated, the team will pave the way for the reintroduction of these, and other locally extinct species to Floreana.